filip-dobrocky/PolyBox/README.md

 Polyrhythmic step sequencer + sampler with microtuning ability created in JUCE.

-Prototype created as a result of bachelor thesis at FEEC, Brno University of Technology.

 Features:
 - 6-voice polyrhythmic step sequencer with variable lengths
 - ability to add 6 user samples